absmach/magistrala-docs/docs/dev-guide/kubernetes.md

 kubectl get pods -n <namespace>
 ```

-## Uninstalling Supermq
+## Uninstalling Magistrala

-To uninstall the Supermq release:
+To uninstall the Magistrala release:

 ```bash
 helm uninstall <release-name> -n smq
 ```

-This will remove the Supermq release from the previously created `smq` namespace.
+This will remove the Magistrala release from the previously created `smq` namespace.
 Use the `--dry-run` flag to see which releases will be uninstalled without actually uninstalling them.

 To delete all data and resources from your cluster (or at least from the target namespace), the following two options are available: